subquery/documentation/docs/subquery_network/delegators.md

 ## How Delegators are rewarded?

 To attract Delegators to support their activities, Indexers offer potential Delegators a share of the rewards they earn.
 The primary goal of an Indexer is to earn fees for the Indexing service they provide.
 Delegators help Indexers to effectively achieve these goals.
-With a purpose to attract Delegators, an Indexer advertises the portion of revenue that the Indexer will share with the Delegator.
+With a purpose to attract Delegators, an Indexer advertises the portion of rewards that the Indexer will share with the Delegator.
 That portion is called the Indexer’s Commission Rate.

 Indexer’s Commission Rate: This is a percentage share of the fees earned from serving requests to Consumers.
 Indexers are free to set this rate to any value they desire.
 A higher percentage indicates that Indexers keep more of the profits.
 A lower percentage indicates that the Indexers share more of their profits with their Delegators.